-To help you select the equipment that is right for you.
-To teach you to be a better photographer.
-To teach you to make better use of your equipment.
-And just for fun.
+We aim to help you select the equipment that is right for you.
+We teach you to be a better photographer and teach you to make better use of your equipment.
+And all of this is, of course, fun!

 How Is Equipment Reviewed?

 How the reviews are performed depends a lot on the particular features of the item being reviewed.
-As the perfect lens (Canon EF 14-600mm f/1.2 L USM IS, 1.3 lb, 4" long, internally focusing, perfectly sharp, CA-free, sub $300 ...) does not exist outside of our minds, I prefer to focus on practical reviews and advice, but am incorporating more and more comparative technical results along with comparative real world performance.
-You need a lens and there are generally several available for that need, you need to know the differentiators between them to make your decision.
+As the perfect lens (Canon EF 14-600mm f/1.2 L USM IS, 1.3 lb, 4" long, internally focusing, perfectly sharp, CA-free, sub $300 ...) does not exist outside of our imaginations, I prefer to focus on practical reviews and advice, but incorporate very precise comparative technical results along with real world performance evaluations.
+You need (or want) a cameras, lens or accessory and there are generally several options available for that need, so you need to know the differentiating factors for making the best decision.
 My goal is to help you make the right practical choice.

 Lens Review Issues